The House of Lords has made a series of alterations to its procedures to enable it to continue to sit whilst managing the risk posed by Covid-19.

 How have these changes affected the number of members speaking?

 The number of spoken contributions made in the House of Lords declined in April 2020 to 138, compared to 176 in March 2020.
 Virtual participation was introduced on 21 April 2021.
-The following month the figure increased to 197 and remained at a similar or higher level for the next six months.
-However, following a decline in the number of members making spoken contributions beginning in January 2021, the average had reached 147 members in April 2021.
+The following month, the number of spoken contributions increased to 197 and remained at a similar or higher level for the next six months.
+After December 2020, there was then a decline in the average number of spoken contributions, reaching 147 in April 2021.
+However, following the start of the 2021–22 session in May 2021, the number of spoken contributions rose again.
+In June 2021, the figure reached 214.

 The following table shows the trend since January 2019.
 These figures are based on all spoken contributions made in the chamber or in grand committee.
 They include contributions made physically and virtually.